 What’s the future of Chile’s recorded music industry?

-There are, then, a number of reasons to be optimistic for Chile’s recorded music income in the near future.
 “I expect that the streaming market will continue to grow in the country as a whole and specifically in Chilean music,” Nieto concludes, “because producers, performers, show producers, technicians and collective management entities of intellectual rights are working together to generate financing with government institutions and protocols for the re-start of live music.
 That will happen with local artists in the beginning.
 At the same time, local multinationals have also invested in local talent.”

 Milos says that the music industry in Chile is “very active”, painting a picture of a vibrant local business.
 “There are more than 300 labels created in Chile, thousands of independent artists, various associations of companies and musicians, a very relevant union called IMICHILE that brings together more than 50 companies from the independent music sector, public and private institutions that have been supporting various initiatives to support the industry, an active participation of Chilean delegations in international fairs and the organisation of various international music fairs and meetings in Chile, including Pulsar, Imesur and Fluvial,” he says.